-- 1. The complete set of protein folds will enable us to take an overall view of the occurrence of structure in nature.
+(a) The complete set of protein folds will enable us to take an overall view of the occurrence of structure in nature.
 We will be able to see which folds occur in which organisms and which functions they are associated with.
-To construct the complete list of folds, we will need to consider a wide variety of organisms, because it has been shown that there are a number of folds specific to various phylogenetic groups. - Structural genomics will much better define the actual "modules" or regions of annotation for the genome.
+To construct the complete list of folds we will need to consider a wide variety of organisms, as it has been demonstrated that there are a number of folds specific to various phylogenetic groups.

-- Modules are defined by three-dimensional structure much more precisely than by sequence patterns or motifs, and the eventual, "final" annotation of the various regions in the human genome will undoubtedly be in reference to structural modules.8 - 3.
-Structural genomics will let us map the whole of protein structure space and take a global, unbiased viewpoint on the physical properties of proteins.
-Our view of protein structure and the conditions needed for structural stability (e.g., the size of a typical fold, the degree to which salt bridges confer thermostability, etc.) is currently strongly biased by the entries in the databanks, and this in turn is determined by the collective biases of many individual investigators following various hypothesis driven trajectories (i.e., the proteins we look at are always under the "lamppost").
-It has, in fact, been shown that the proteins in the databank are NOT at all representative of those in a complete genome.
-65,66 - 4.
-Structural genomics will improve our understanding of distant evolution.
-Protein folds are among the most conserved elements in biology, resulting in a great amount of redundancy and reuse occurs (as is evident in the duplication section above).
+(b) Structural genomics will much better define the actual "modules" or regions of annotation for the genome.
+Modules are defined by 3D structure much more precisely than by sequence patterns or motifs, and the eventual, "final" annotation of the various regions in the human genome will undoubtedly be in reference to structural modules8.

+(c) Structural genomics will let us map the whole of protein structure space and take a global, unbiased viewpoint on the physical properties of proteins.
+Our view of protein structure and the conditions needed for structural stability (i.e. the size of a typical fold, the degree to which salt bridges confer thermostability, etc.) is currently strongly colored by the entries in the databanks, and this in turn is determined by the collective biases of many individual investigators following various hypothesis driven trajectories (i.e. the proteins we look at are always under the "lamppost").
+It has, in fact, been shown that the proteins in the databank are NOT at all representative of those in a complete genome ^{65, 66}.

+(d) Structural genomics will improve our understanding of distant evolution.
+Protein folds are among the most conserved elements in biology.
+In terms of folds, a great amount of redundancy and reuse occurs (as is evident in the duplication section above).
 Consequently, folds are ideal for probing distant evolutionary relationships, across which there is no sequence conservation.
-If one had a complete set of protein folds, one could see the degree to which distantly related organisms share the same underlying biochemical parts, even if the underlying genes no longer have any sequence identity. - 5.
-Structural genomics will enable us to see which proteins are truly generic scaffolds that recur often in nature and can be used for many functions, and which are more specialized parts.
-In combination with gene expression and protein abundance studies, 67,68 we will also be able to see which protein folds are more highly expressed and make up the bulk of actual physical mass in a cell.
-Our analysis here in conjunction with other preliminary analyses suggests that the TIM barrel fold may be a most common and versatile protein part.
-46,69
+If one had a complete set of protein folds, one could see the degree to which distantly related organisms share the same underlying biochemical parts, even if the underlying genes no longer have any sequence identity. (e) Structural genomics will enable us to see which proteins are truly generic scaffolds that occur over and over again in nature and can be used for many functions, and which are more specialised parts.
+In combination with gene expression and protein abundance studies ^{67, 68} we will also be able to see which protein folds are more highly expressed and make up the bulk of actual physical mass in a cell.
+Our analysis here in conjunction with other preliminary analyses suggests that the TIM barrel fold may be a most common and versatile protein part ^{46, 69}.